heidisu/actor-invaders/README.md

 `GameStateDto` is an object that contains a complete view of the current state of the game, and the different parts of our actor hierarchy is responsible for providing different parts of it to the `Game` actor, which collects the parts and sends the total picture to the `GUI`actor.

 Communication between other actors mainly occurs between a parent and its children.
-This approach gives only one entry point between the gui and the game logic, which makes it is easy to have full control over when the game is active, or ended and all the moving parts have to stop.
-Also the aliens move in a synchronized way so they can act entirely on their own.
+This approach gives only one entry point between the gui and the game logic, which makes it easy to have full control over when the game is active, or ended and all the moving parts have to stop.
+The global `Tick`makes it easy handle speed, and also the aliens move in a synchronized way so they can act entirely on their own.

 ![The message flow](img/message-flow.png "The flow of messages")

+Below are detailed instruction that gradually will make the game work.
+You can either follow them, or if you want, you can go more "free style" and make the actor system as you like, as long as the `GUI` actor receives the game state as specified in `GameStateDto` it should still work.

 ### The game objects